 - Cost: Due to its high price, a quality saffron supplement is relatively expensive, and there are many counterfeit or diluted products on the market.

-What to Take Away from the Research?
+What Can You Take Away from the Research?

 - The studied dose is 30 mg per day, usually divided into two doses of 15 mg.
 This is the dose that was repeated in most of the positive trials.
 No more is needed.